SokoPaulSokool/andela_fast_food_fast/README.md

 ### How Get Started On The Project

--Clone the project to your computer
+- Clone the project to your computer

 ```
     git clone https://github.com/SokoPaulSokool/andela_fast_food_fast.git